Sara Lunden

-Sara Lunden (performing name Saralunden) (born March 30, 1970 in Gothenburg, Sweden) is a singer, musician and performance artist.
-She started out making music and performances around 1997 during her art studies at Royal College University of Fine Arts Stockholm where she received an MFA.
-Since the late 90s she's been developing her own personal musical style mixing influences from disco, schlager, chanson, electronica and minimal wave.
-Her live performances often involves theatrical costumes and live musicians i.e. ”Deadly Boring” where a men's choir, adds a background for her vocals.
+Sara Lunden (born 30 March 1970), performing as Saralunden, is a singer, musician and performance artist.
+Born in Gothenburg, Sweden, She started out making music and performances around 1997 during her art studies at Royal Institute of Art in Stockholm where she received an MFA.
+Since the late 1990s she's been developing her own personal musical style mixing influences from disco, schlager, chanson, electronica and minimal wave.
+Her live performances often involves theatrical costumes and live musicians i.e. "Deadly Boring" where a men's choir, adds a background for her vocals.